ThinkEQ/assembly-solutions-ltd/src/pages/product/cable-assemblies.md

       title: UK Manufactured Cable Assemblies
       text: >-
         ASL is an industry leading manufacturer of custom-made quality cable assemblies.
-We have been making cable assemblies for 25 years and over this time built a wealth of knowledge and experience from working with a range of different industries including; Automotive, Agriculture and Test & Measurement.
-Our services are tailored specific to your [cable assembly](/cable-assembly) requirements and our prices will be cost-effective for your application.
+We have been making custom cable assemblies for 25 years and over this time built a wealth of knowledge and experience from working with a range of different industries including; Automotive, Agriculture and Test & Measurement.
+Our services are tailored specific to your [e](/cable-assembly)lectrical assemblies requirement and our prices will be cost-effective for your application.

         #### Want a quick quote?